ibm-cloud-docs/account/tagging-resources-tutorial.md

 ## Before you begin
 {: #access-tag-prereqs}

-If you are new to using IAM, check out the following documentation to learn more about the features, concepts, and components of the access management system:
+If you are new to using IAM, check out the following resources to learn more about the features, concepts, and components of the access management system:

 * See [What is {{site.data.keyword.Bluemix_notm}} Identity and Access Management?](/docs/account?topic=account-iamoverview) for an overview of the service.
 * See [IAM access](/docs/account?topic=account-userroles) for a description of how access management works by using access policies.
+* Watch the video about [controlling access by using tags in {{site.data.keyword.cloud_notm}}](/docs/account?topic=account-account_setup#two-teams-projects) for an overview of how to use access management tags.

 ## Create an access management tag
 {: #tagging-resources-create}